Tinyblack/Matlab-Driver-for-Thorlabs-power-meter/README.md

 This is a Matlab class to control Thorlabs power meters

-[Link](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=10562) to a typical Thorlabs Power Meter
+[Link](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=10562) to a typical Thorlabs Power Meter.
+(For Central File Exchange: The file image comes from this link as well.)

 ## User Instructions: